bondip/Design_For_EMC_Example/README.md

 In the customers prototype the three buck converters used the 10&mu;F, 10V, 0805 ceramic capacitor C2012X5R1A106M125AB from TDK Corporation which is a very old component that is no longer being manufactured.
 The GRM155R61A106ME11D from Murata is a better choice because it has the same capacitance and voltage rating but is in a smaller package size of 0402 thus reducing the ESR and ESL.

 ### PCB Stackup For Better Return Paths
-The customer’s prototype was a 6-layer PCB that did not have signal – ground plane pairs that are so crucial for high performance PCBs with modern components.
+The boards stackup was similar to many 6-layer stackups that are notorious for poor signal return paths that is critical for high performance PCBs with modern components.

 ![Current Stackup](/assets/Similar%20Original%20Stackup.png)

+In this board the Top Layer, MidLayer1, MidLayer2, and Bottom Layer were all used to route signals to and from the components placed on the Top and Bottom of the PCB.
+The GroundPlane was split into 2 isolated planes, the PowerPlane was split into many different planes, and the routing layers had ground poured throughout the remainder of the open space.
+The design also had stitching vias connecting the majority of these copper sections of ground together.

-An 8-layer board with stitching vias would be much better suited to give the signals contiguous return paths however due to other changes in the design the following 10-layer PCB was chosen.
+This is a problem for the high frequency modern electronics on the circuit board.
+For a full understanding of this concept I would highly recommend reading Fast Circuit Boards: Energy Management by Ralph Morrison.
+From this understanding an 8-layer board would be much better suited to give the signals contiguous return paths however due to other changes in the design the following 10-layer stackup was chosen.

 ![New Stackup](/assets/New%20Stackup.png)

+While it is possible to design a stackup with custom prepreg copper, and core thicknesses.
+It is much more economical to choose a predefined stackup that your manufacturer has readily available.
+This particular stackup was selected from [PCBWay’s predefined stackups](https://www.pcbway.com/multi-layer-laminated-structure.html).
 With this design every layer has a contiguous ground plane directly above or below it providing optimal return paths.